 Most Jews in Jesus’ day expected God to bring in God’s kingdom on earth, a kingdom of peace and justice, but no one expected the kingdom to come about like Jesus did it: not with an army but with a dozen straggling followers, not with swords but with words of truth and deeds of love, not with power and might but in weakness and self-sacrifice.

-Most Jews in Jesus’ day expected God to act on behalf of Israel, but no one expected God to act like Jesus did: born in a stable, born into poverty, living in utter humility, utter humanity, suffering and dying in shame and disgrace.
+Most Jews in Jesus’ day expected God to act on behalf of Israel, but no one expected God to act like Jesus did: born into poverty, living in utter humility, utter humanity, suffering and dying in shame and disgrace.

 Jesus is a fitting ending to the biblical story, but he is also a surprise ending to the story.